smagch/git-diff-highlight/README.md

 ![Screen Shot with Git Diff Highlight](docs/ScreenShot.png)

-So, as you can see from the above images, **Git Diff Highlight** is meant not for programmers but for writers, who write in CKJ languages — Chinese, Korean, and Japanese — and who don't follow programmer's aesthetic convention (80 characters line break rule.)
+So, as you can see from the above images, **Git Diff Highlight** is meant not for programmers but for writers, who write in CJK languages — Chinese, Japanese, and Korean — and who don't follow programmer's aesthetic convention (80 characters line break rule.)

 ## Installation